steve3535/sysadmin-challenges/README.md

 ![](./nginx/error.png)

 > Can you help ?
-if yes, pull the image, test it yourself and fix the mess!
+if yes, pull the image, exec into it and fix the mess!

 * `docker pull kwakousteve/alpine_nginx`
 * `docker run -p 8087:8087 -d kwakousteve/alpine_nginx`